baitsart/voice-commands/voice_commands/v-c LANGS/README-en.md

-# Voice commands (command your PC speaking commands) #
+# Voice commands (command your PC with spoken commands) #

-You can modify the commands down below for a better usage, on the file: ~/.voice_commands/"v-c LANGS"/commands-en
+You can modify the commands below to better use in the file: ~/.voice_commands/"v-c LANGS"/commands-en

 The function of this program starts running play_stop.sh script, which will start recording your voice, and if after five seconds, or run it again, start voice recognition, for now, make one of all commands available.
 Also can repeat the last command with RETRY function Orders can be just a simple context: << order >> , or double context: << order >> << cited-text >>